Thursday, 30 May 2024

 Allison was a jolly, gregarious opportunist who took enormous pleasure in flaunting the latest fashions and disregarding convention.
 Mercer just rushed home from City's old Maine Road like one of those men who can't wait to get home to see their family and settle down with a bottle of stout and a plate of egg and chips.
 Sadly in later years City would experience some of the darkest seasons they'd ever experienced.
 During the late 1990s, their fall from grace was so shocking that even their most hardened fans simply gave up on them.
 Crowds of 30,000 though would still follow them loyally down in the lower divisions and all was not quite lost.

-This Sunday though City sit on the verge of history and greatness, a unique achievement so stupendous that even now we could be witnessing one of the most sensational of all spectacles.
+This Sunday though, City sit on the verge of history and greatness, a unique achievement so stupendous that even now we could be witnessing one of the most sensational of all spectacles.
 No team has ever won the Premier League or the old First Division over four consecutive seasons.
 City's fourth successive Premier League title may be a couple of days away but Arsenal still keep hounding and pestering them with exemplary persistence.

-For much of the season Arsenal looked as if they were racing away with the Premier League and simply in a class of their own.
+For much of the season, Arsenal looked as if they were racing away with the Premier League and simply in a class of their own.
 Their football has been immaculate, beautifully executed, precise, hugely intelligent, symmetrical and poetic at times.
 Their passing has been reminiscent of the the Brazilians at the height of their 1970s powers.
 Some purists cite the example of France, Germany and Spain in their pomp but then we are talking about different generations.
 Arsenal though have been accused of over elaboration at times during the season but then that has to be forgivable since football has always been a collective team effort rather than a game played in mid air.

-For Arsenal though it does look as if they might miss out agonisingly on the Premier League title again and just fall short.
+For Arsenal though, it does look as if they might miss out agonisingly on the Premier League title again and just fall short.
 Miracles do happen and if their London neighbours West Ham have anything to do with it, Arsenal may well acclaim West Ham as the ultimate in benevolent humanitarians.
 Football is often decided by the thickness of a post or crossbar.
 Fate though could still deal Arsenal a generous hand and West Ham have now been drawn into another enthralling battle royale.

-In 1992 West Ham met Manchester United at their old Upton Park ground and probably wished they hadn't in retrospect.
+In 1992, West Ham met Manchester United at their old Upton Park ground and probably wished they hadn't in retrospect.
 The sight of Sir Alex Ferguson furiously chewing on his fifteenth packet of chewing gum will live long in the memory.
 At times Ferguson looked like a volcano ready to erupt with molten lava.
 United were about to win their first domestic Premier League trophy since those halcyon days of the First Division championship when a bar of a chocolate would set you back a princely sum of shillings.
-So the fans settled down the managers sat on the edge of their respective dug outs.
+So the fans settled down and the managers sat on the edge of their respective dug outs.
 United could only manage a draw when a win had to be the only requirement of the day.
 Blackburn Rovers lifted the Premier League trophy and Kenny Dalglish could barely control his joy.

 And so we come to the present day and Arsenal are back in the land of 1989.
 With one game left and all to play for, Arsenal will be re-creating that famous night at Anfield.
 George Graham's Arsenal only needed two clear goals to clinch their first League Championship in the old First Division for over 25 years.
 Some of the Highbury patrons must have thought the whole moment of that Shangri La parade had been snatched from the grasp from the team who had hitherto been so outstandingly dominant with almost 20 titles to their credit.
 But Liverpool were to be denied quite dramatically with minutes to go.